nrichers/questdb.io/docs/get-started/binaries.md

 import CodeBlock from "@theme/CodeBlock" import InterpolateReleaseData from "../../src/components/InterpolateReleaseData"

-This page describes how to install and run QuestDB via binaries.
-On Linux or FeeBSD, you run QuestDB with the `questdb.sh` script.
-On Windows, you run the `questdb.exe` executable.
+This page describes how to download and run QuestDB via binaries.
+QuestDB comes with a `questdb.sh` script on Linux or FreeBSD, and a `questdb.exe` executable on Windows.
 For macOS, check out [Homebrew](/docs/get-started/homebrew).

 ## Prerequisites